Supreetgill28/JavaCalculator/README.md

 # JavaCalculator
 My first GitHub repository .
-A simple calculator built with java.
+This is a simple yet powerful calculator built with java.